heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 Lua/Go: The session token (string) created for the given user details, an the expiry time (number) of the token expressed as UTC seconds.

-TypeScript: A POJO of type `nkruntime.TokenGenerateResult`.
+TypeScript: An object of type `nkruntime.TokenGenerateResult`.

 _Example_